Updated September 1, 2022

 Broward Health’s facilities continue to remain out of network following the health system’s decision to terminate our contract as of April 1, 2022.

 Our goal was to reach an agreement that was affordable for the people and employers we serve while avoiding any disruption to care for our members.
 Unfortunately, Broward Health has continued to make egregious price hike demands that are not affordable or sustainable for the people and employers of Broward County.

 Broward Health’s latest proposal demands a 22% price hike in just the first year of our contract for its employed physicians and a 26% price hike in year one for its facilities.

-Broward Health’s price hike demands would drive up premiums and out-of-pocket costs for the people we serve as well as the cost of doing business for both our self-insured and fully insured customers, impacting their ability to offer health care coverage for their employees.
+The rates Broward Health is seeking would drive up premiums and out-of-pocket costs as well as the cost of doing business for both our self-insured and fully insured customers, impacting their ability to offer health care coverage for their employees.

 Broward Health’s proposal would directly drive up health care costs for our self-insured customers given that these employers pay the cost of their employees’ medical bills themselves rather than relying on UnitedHealthcare to pay those claims.
 In Broward County, nearly 80% of our commercial members are enrolled in self-insured plans.

-We offered Broward Health a significant increase in its reimbursement that balances the economic needs of the employers we serve while also ensuring the health system is fairly and appropriately reimbursed for the services it provides.
+We are offering Broward Health a significant increase in its reimbursement that balances the economic needs of the employers we serve while also ensuring the health system is fairly and appropriately reimbursed for the services it provides.

 We have provided Broward Health multiple proposals that demonstrate our willingness to compromise as part of good-faith negotiations.
 Our latest proposal to Broward Health would ensure the health system is appropriately compensated for the important services it provides to our members and provides Broward Health rate increases that are substantially higher than the current Consumer Price Index for medical care.
 Our proposal also includes changes to our contract that Broward Health sought.